Mar Sarkis, Ehden

 In Ehden, Lebanon, Mar Sarkis is a monastery of the Antonins.
 It is located in the Zgharta District of the North Governorate, in the Qozhaya valley.
 It overlooks Ehden, Kfarsghab, Bane and Hadath El Jebbeh.
-Given its exceptional location commanding the valley at 1500 meters altitude, the monastery is called the Watchful Eye of Qadisha.
+Given its exceptional location commanding the valley at 1,500 meters altitude, the monastery is called the Watchful Eye of Qadisha.

 It is dedicated to Saints Sergius and Bacchus (Sarkis and Bakhos).
-The name Ras Al Nahr means 'the top of the rive'r as it is in the vicinity of the Mar Sarkis Source, the main contributor to the river Qlaynsieh which, after joining the Qannoubine river, will form near Tripoli the river Abou Ali.
+The name Ras Al Nahr means 'the top of the river', as it is in the vicinity of the Mar Sarkis Source, the main contributor to the river Qlaynsieh which, after joining the Qannoubine river, will form near Tripoli the river Abou Ali.

 History

 The first church of Saints Sarkis and Bakhos was built in the mid 8th Century A.D. on the ruins of a Canaanite temple dedicated to a divinity of agriculture.
 Next to it, another church dedicated to Our Lady was constructed in 1198 A.D.
 Several buildings were added from 1404 till 1690, when Patriarch Estephan El Douaihy restored part of the buildings.

 It is interesting to know that: